dmotz/trystero/README.md

     Defaults to 2.
 Passing a `trackerUrls` option will cause this option to be ignored as the entire list will be used.

+  - `brokerUrls` - **(optional, 📡 MQTT only)** Custom list of MQTT broker URLs to use.
+They must support WebSocket connections.

+  - `brokerRedundancy` - **(optional, 📡 MQTT only)** Integer specifying
+    how many MQTT brokers to connect to simultaneously in case some fail.
+    Defaults to 2.
+Passing a `brokerUrls` option will cause this option to be ignored as the entire list will be used.

   - `firebaseApp` - **(optional, 🔥 Firebase only)** You can pass an already initialized Firebase app instance instead of an `appId`.
 Normally Trystero will initialize a Firebase app based on the `appId` but this will fail if